shchur/shchur.github.io/_posts/2020-10-01-tpp1-conditional-intensity.md

 Because of the ordered structure of the set $$[0, \infty)$$, we can treat TPP realizations (i.e., sets $$\{t_1, \dots, t_N\}$$) as ordered sequences $$\bm{t} = (t_1, \dots, t_N)$$, where $$t_1 < t_2 < \dots < t_N$$.
 Additionally, we typically assume that the arrival time of the event $$t_i$$ is only influenced by the events that happened in the past.
 As we will see in the next section, this makes specifying TPP distributions rather easy.
-In contrast, spatial point processes don't permit such ordering on the events and because of this often have intractable densities.
+In contrast, spatial point processes don't permit such ordering on the events, and because of this often have intractable densities.

 The theory of temporal point processes was mostly developed near the middle of the 20th century, taking roots in measure theory and stochastic processes.
 For this reason, the notation and jargon used in TPP literature may sound strange and unfamiliar to people with a machine learning background (at least it did to me).
 In reality, though, most TPP-related concepts can be easily translated into the familiar language of probabilistic machine learning.
 In the rest of this post I will talk about these two viewpoints and show that they are equivalent.

+The first question that we need to answer "How can we describe a TPP distribution?".
+By far the most popular approach that you will find in virtually every TPP paper or textbook is to use the *conditional intensity function*, commonly denoted as $$\lambda^*(t)$$.

 The fundamental concept that you will find in virtually every TPP paper or textbook is the *conditional intensity function*, commonly denoted as $$\lambda^*(t)$$.
 We will now look at it from two angles (autoregressive view vs. counting process view) and see how the conditional intensity allows us to specify TPP distributions.